-Bänoo Zan’s poem was written in the aftermath of countrywide protests against sudden steep rise in fuel price in Iran on November 15.
-Authorities shot down the Internet of the whole country and embarked on a horrific killing spree.
+Bänoo Zan’s poem was written in the aftermath of countrywide protests against the sudden steep rise of fuel prices in Iran on November 15.
+Authorities shut down the Internet of the whole country and embarked on a horrific killing spree.
 Amnesty International has so far verified 208 deaths in less than a week.

 Poet Juan Garrido Salgado writes an homage to Licha Ortiz and her father Fernando Ortiz, who was Disappeared in 1976 in Chile.

 Joe Patterson’s journey to Vietnam summons up a country still marked with the ravages of war, as told through the stories of Australian veterans who now call the place home.

 How can we use human rights to ensure that the worst of what humanity is capable of is kept at bay?

 Follow a young Ukrainian boy, Oleg, as he survives in a setting of war and conflict.

 From gender and sexuality to war and conflict, HRAFF showcases some unbelievable films this year.
 Right Now covers 5 unmissable films.